 The generosity and support of our sponsors is appreciated and collectively, we acknowledge and thank each one for their support for the upcoming 2018 season.

-I hope you enjoy the 2018 season.
-Good luck to all.
+I hope you enjoyed the 2018 season as we look forward to the 2019 season.
 Rob Beech, WSMSP League President